-Based on the aforementioned analysis and considerations, in 2017, the Group will capitalise on the opportunities arising from the implementation of policy adhering to the directives of "enhancing capability, improving efficiency and quality, striving for self-improvement and integrating to achieve mutual benefits".
-The Group will also, with building "a comprehensive port ecosystem" as a pivot, expand and consolidate its core ports operation and accelerate the transformation of comprehensive service, with a view to achieving breakthroughs in aspects such as the development of the homebase port, ports consolidation, expansion of its global ports network and innovation development, thereby gradually realising its strategic goal of "to be a world's leading comprehensive port service provider" with its best endeavours.
+Based on the aforementioned analysis and considerations, in 2018, the Group will focus its work on "enhancing core capability, insisting on both quality and efficiency, capitalising on opportunities of this era and striving to become a world's leading enterprise" as the main direction.
+The Group will also, with "enhancing capability, improving quality and efficiency" as a pivot, push forward balanced development in terms of regions, businesses and stages, and continue to deepen, optimise, refine and strengthen the Group's strategies, thereby gradually realising its strategic goal of "to be a world's leading comprehensive port service provider" with its best endeavours.